 We are presented with numerous opportunities each day to respect the body.
-From the moment we wake and choose our first bite of food and drink to the moment we return to bed for sleep we maintain the ability to choose what we put in our body, how we move it, and our resting posture.
+From the moment we wake and choose our first bite of food to the moment we return to bed for sleep, we maintain the ability to choose what we put in our body, how we move it, and our resting posture.

 The three main categories for respecting the body include nutrition, exercise, and position.

 The most obvious reasons for engaging this practice:

 - your health will improve – you will feel better and live longer when making the best choices possible for your body

 - your clothes will fit more comfortably – when we put on weight, it’s never an even and proportional addition, and our clothes become uncomfortable in places.
 Usually our response to just buy a larger size